citrus-mizuha/Growguard/README.md

 print(cv2.__version__)
 print(influx.__version__)
 print(client.__version__)
+```
-# If a number such as "4.9.0" is returned, the installation is complete.
+If a number such as "4.9.0" is returned, the installation is complete.
 If you encounter an error, please check it yourself.
-```
-- Else :
 ### How to use

+## Compatible devices
+### Compatible devices
+- Raspberry pi 3 or 4 or 5
+- Plant-guarder (original Device)
+[Plant-guarder](https://example.com) is very cheap and stable Device (This is a dedicated device developed by mizuha.).
+### Device settings and data management(Recommend environment)
+- Raspberry pi (self)
+- MacOS
+- WindowsOS
+- LinuxOS
+If you use "Plant-guarder", you have to set by dedicated app.

+##